Tuesday November 12, 2019 | 7:30PM (Pre-concert talk at 6:45PM)

 Ton Koopman, harpsichord

 By his twenties, Antonius “Ton” Koopman was already carving a musical niche for himself in which he would rise to become one of the world’s most prominent performers in the early music movement.
 He founded his first Baroque orchestra in 1966, followed by an exuberant career (40 years and counting) of performance, conducting, and scholarship.
 He is widely regarded as one the finest organists, harpsichordists and conductors of our time.
-A frequent guest on EMV’s series over the years, for this recital he will play an all Bach programme on a harpsichord by Vancouver-based maker Craig Tomlinson.
+A frequent guest on EMV’s series over the years, for this recital he will play on a harpsichord by Vancouver-based maker Craig Tomlinson.

 This concert is generously supported by Zelie & Vincent Tan